stealthBS/demo1-repo/AI notes.md

 - [x] What should ChatGPT call you? (means just to provide our name or e.g. Sir, Mr. _, etc.)
 - [x] What do you do? (means to provide our occupation OR what i want to do now)
 - [x] What traits should ChatGPT have? (means need to define the level of the reply (ease/professional/lamen's terms, stey-by-step manner, detail manner, simple english only, etc) or what quality should the GPT reply to us)
-- [x] Anything else ChatGPT should know about you? (mean here we can mention any of our personal extra quality)
+- [x] Anything else ChatGPT should know about you? (mean here we can mention any of our personal extra quality or the way we want the replies from ChatGPT)
 - [ ] ChatGPT capabilities. (means enable/disable required AI features)

+This is where we teach ChatGPT about us once, and then we never have to mention it again in the conversation repeatedly.